 Universal 2nd Factor (U2F) is an open security standard that simplifies and improves your personal security by only requiring a physical Universal Serial Bus (USB) key to authenticate with various services.
 Your USB key authenticates by issuing a challenge-response using public-key cryptography.
 If you have been using Two Factor Authentication (2FA), then U2F is an upgrade/evolution of that standard where you have physical hardware instead of dealing with the hassle of a constantly changing key stored an app like 1Password.

 Depending on the type of U2F key you buy, you’ll also be able to use Near-Field Communication (NFC) to authenticate.
 NFC is handy with mobile devices, especially devices that might not have a USB-C port.
 When looking to buy a U2F key, I’d recommend picking USB-C with NFC support so you can hold your U2F key near your device to authenticate.

 U2F, 2FA, WebAuthn, and much more is all part of Fast ID Online (FIDO) standard.
 There is a lot to unravel in this space but the purpose of this article is to focus on U2F in order to enhance your experience and improve your security.

-I purchased two YubiKey 5C NFC keys so I’d have a primary and backup key.
-Having a backup key is important because if you lose your primary key, there is no way to get back into the services you might be using.
+I recommend purchasing two keys so you’ll have a primary and backup key.
+Having a backup key is important because if you lose your primary key, it becomes nearly impossible to get into the services associated with your keys.

 💡 As a side note, there is also support for YubiKey Bio keys which use biometric data (i.e. fingerprint) to verify who you are.
 These biometric keys don’t support NFC at the moment so depending on your needs you might want the convenience of NFC for mobile access or forgo that entirely and use the bio keys.